fnss/fnss.github.io/index.md

 * Generate event schedules
 * Deploy network and workload configuration to a number of simulators and emulators

-The core library, which provides the features listed above, is written in [Python](http://www.python.org).
-FNSS also provides a set of adapters to export this configuration to [ns-2](http://www.isi.edu/nsnam/ns/), [ns-3](http://www.nsnam.org/), [Mininet](http://www.mininet.org) and [Autonetkit](http://www.autonetkit.org) as well as to other simulators or emulators through Python, Java and C++ APIs.
+FNSS comprises a core library (written in Python) and a set of adapters.
+The core library provides all capabilities for generating the experiment scenario.
+The adapters allow users to export scenarios generated with the core library to [ns-2](http://www.isi.edu/nsnam/ns/), [ns-3](http://www.nsnam.org/), [Mininet](http://www.mininet.org/), [Omnet++](http://www.omnetpp.org/), [Autonetkit](http://www.autonetkit.org/) and [jFed](http://jfed.iminds.be/) as well other simulators or emulators through the Python core library itself or the provided Java and C++ libraries.

 ### Usage
 To use FNSS you would normally use the following workflow.